 One of the key benefits of using AMS aircraft recovery systems for training is to help students to become confident and competent with the equipment they will use in the event of an aircraft recovery at their airport or air force base.

 In 2017, AMS became the first aircraft recovery equipment provider to develop a training solution for airports in remote locations.
 The practicalities and costs for sending Training Managers to these locations can be logistically and cost-prohibitive, so AMS developed a course using SKYPE to facilitate both theoretical and practical training.

-Our first course was conducted for the new airport on St Helena Island in the Falklands, using AMS aircraft recovery equipment that had been purchased and delivered ahead of the training course.
+Our first course was conducted for the new airport on St Helena Island (located in the South Atlantic Ocean), using AMS aircraft recovery equipment that had been purchased and delivered ahead of the training course.
 It proved to be a highly successful means of training and is available as an option for remote airports and/or military air force bases.